 Intake Procedures / Booking

 The intake process takes you through the following steps:

 - You will be placed in a holding cell.
 When the jail is busy, it will take a while to get processed.

-- The first thing you will have to to is you have to answer a bunch of questions, such as what is your legal name, your address, birthdate and contact person.
+- The first thing you will have to is you have to answer a bunch of questions, such as what your legal name is, your address, birthdate and contact person.

 - You will also be asked about your medical and mental history.

 - You will be issued an inmate number.